miladrayka/HIV_inhibitor_prediction/README.md

 Caution:

 GNNs are really senstive to hyperparameters.
-So fine-tuning them can be improved my proposed model.
+So fine-tuning them can improve my proposed model.

 I hope this simple tutorial about molecular property prediction can be helpful for you.